- Research Project

 Objective

 This project aims to put various electric drive systems through a series of tests to evaluate them and to then publish the results.
-The technical data on the vehicles obtained by researchers will be combined with the information collected by users about their disability situation.
-A periodic comparative review of the various products can then be produced to highlight their performance, qualities and deficiencies.
-As this kind of equipment is often expensive, making this documentation available to future purchasers to guide them in making the best choice is important.
+The technical data on the vehicles obtained by researchers will be combined with the information collected by users about their disability situation in order to highlight the performance, the qualities and the deficiencies of the vehicles.